symfony-si/symfony-docs-sl/cookbook/service_container/scopes.rst

     Imagine, however, that you need the ``client_configuration`` service in your ``my_mailer`` service, maybe because you're reading some details from it, such as what the "sender" address should be.
 You add it as a constructor argument.
-Let's look at why this presents a problem:
+There are several reasons why this presents a problem:

     * When requesting ``my_mailer``, an instance of ``my_mailer`` (called
       *MailerA* here) is created and the ``client_configuration`` service (